vutkarsh01/16-Bit-Reversible-ALU/README.md

 ## Result
 From the Genus and Innovus reports fetched, the reversible ALU was more area and power efficient than the non reversible ALU.
-For more info check "Final Report.pdf"
+For more info check "Final_report.pdf"